work + life

-Community over competition: The case for acknowledging, befriending, and talking up your awesome competition to boost your business
+The case for acknowledging, befriending, and talking up your awesome competition (and still boost your business)

 I don’t like it, but I get it.
 I came to content marketing from the magazine world, where the struggle to be the best in one’s niche is savage.
 That struggle involves intimately knowing the ins and outs of your competitor’s business while simultaneously pretending that competitor doesn’t exist.

 Yeah, it’s just as fun as it sounds. /eye roll

 There are a bunch of reasons I moved from magazines to content marketing.
 This one was a biggie.
 I hated seeing my competition do a great, great thing and not be able to talk about it because they were my competition.
 I wanted to build a network of peers, not an isolationist regime.
 I wanted community over competition.

 Change your mindset, change your life: corny, cheesy, and true (even if you don’t want to believe it right now).